 This cave is with so much detail that once can take even an hour to completely explore each part of it.
 Let us see the other panels and the sculptures in this beautiful Mandapa.

-The mDSC00548ost astonishing features of this cave are the two side panels, which are very exquisite in sculpture art.
+The most astonishing features of this cave are the two side panels, which are very exquisite in sculpture art.
 The north wall depicts Durga as Mahishasura Mardhini fighting with demon Mahishasura.
 This panel is simply put as one of the most elegant example of the Pallava art.
 Because of this panel, this shrine is named accordingly.
 If we can divide this panel in two parts with a vertical line, then left part shows the army with Goddess Durga while the right part shows the army of the buffalo-demon Mahishasura.
 Durga is shown mounted on prancing lion and carrying weapons in her eight hands.
 She is shown holding khadga (sword), dhanush (bow), bana(arrows), ghanta (bell) in her right hands while pasa (rope), sankha (conch), dagger in her left hands.
 Durga is shown getting ready to fire an arrow towards the demon.
 One chatra(parasol) is held above her head by one of her companion.
 She is accompanied with her female warriors and ganas(dwarfs).
 On right is shown retreating army of the demon.
 Mahishasura is shown in retreating himself back and trying to save himself from falling.
-He is holding a gada (club) DSC00536whose heaviness can be felt in his posture.
+He is holding a gada (club) whose heaviness can be felt in his posture.
 One of his companion is trying to hide himself behind another so to escape from death.
 One of his soldier is shown falling head down.
 Another is shown fell on the ground and looking above in fear.
 The panel depicts the victory of divine power over the evil forces, and sculptors were successful in taking this theme out in perfection.

 On southern wall is a panel depiction Vishnu in anantasayana mudra.
-He iDSC00545s shown with two hands, stretched over the coil of serpent, Adi-sesha.
+He is shown with two hands, stretched over the coil of serpent, Adi-sesha.
 Adi-sesha’s five-hooded head is spread as an umbrella over Vishnu’s head.
 Two demons are shown approaching Vishnu near his feet to attack him.
 Both are shown carrying gada (club).
 Seeing them approaching near, Adi-Sesha hissed and flames came out of his hoods.
 Due to these flames, the demons retreated backwards, as shown in the scene.
 One hand of Vishnu is shown taping over the coil of Adi-Sesha.
 The rightmost female figure is Bhudevi.

 I spent almost half an hour in this Mantapa.
 It was quite hot that day and i was really tired.
 I took a break for some quick lunch and moved on to visit the Pancha Pandava Rathas.